aregtech/areg-sdk/README.md

 Software developers can benefit by using AREG framework:
 * The automations and code generator help to focus on business logic.
-* Transparency of service physical location as if developers would write code for a single process application.
-* It automatically makes the application design modular.
-* Easier to create a simulator by simulating data layer and placing it in another process.
+* The transparency of service location and modular design ease to simulate data layer to test the rest of codes.
 * Featured logging scopes allow to filter special logs and priorities without recompiling the code.

 For the examples of generated codes, logs and modular design, see [examples](#examples).